Shop & Buy Discount Theme Park Tickets — Use Promo Code Parkprodigy10 to Save an Extra $10 on Select Tickets Shop Now

 Expected hours in the park to see everything: 16 Hours

 The most common one-day itinerary at Universal Orlando resort would include visiting both Universal Studios Florida and Islands of Adventure on the same day with the park-to-park ticket.
 This isn’t ideal, as we have found that one day may not be nearly enough time to experience everything Universal Orlando has to offer.
 We almost always suggest upgrading and taking advantage of the Universal Express Pass.
-For guests looking for a more laid-back experience, your one-day itinerary could be one full day at Universal Studios Florida or one full day at Islands of Adventure, or one day at Volcano Bay.
-However, it’s important to note that guests without park-to-park tickets can only visit one land of The Wizarding World of Harry Potter and cannot ride the Hogwarts Express within one day.
-We are still waiting to hear more information on if Universal plans to sell 1-day tickets for Epic Universe, which might change these options as well.
+As of now, you can not go park-to-park to Epic Universe so you will have to choose between Epic Universe and the legacy Universal parks.

 Two days at Universal Orlando Resort